Important announcement

 • Double parking (parking more than 50cm from the edge of the kerb)

-• Parking at dropped kerbs (this does not include places where the kerb has been dropped or carriageway raised for the purpose of accessing a driveway or garage)
+• Parking at dropped kerbs (this does not include places where the kerb has been dropped or carriageway raised for the purpose of accessing a driveway or garage).

-There a number of exceptions to the parking prohibitions which are set out in detail in Part 6 of the Act.
+There are a number of exceptions to the parking prohibitions which are set out in detail in Part 6 of the Act.
 The Act also provides local authorities with the power to create exemption orders which will allow the local authority to exempt specific footways from the pavement parking ban if they meet specific criteria which will be set by Scottish Ministers.

 The finer details of the new legislative provisions will be set out in secondary legislation and guidance from Scottish Ministers.
 This Management Plan therefore recognises the new responsibilities the Council will have following the regulations being set by Scottish Ministers.

-Part 7 – Workplace Parking
+Workplace Parking

 In addition to the statutory provisions included in the Act, it also included an additional optional power for local authorities to introduce a Workplace Parking Licensing Scheme.
 This allows local authorities the option to require employers in the area to have a license in order to provide parking spaces for employees.
 This would therefore require an employer to pay a fee for the license for each employee parking space provided.
 All generated income must be used to improve public transport and active travel links in the area in line with the local authority’s Local Transport Strategy.